VictorZakharov/pinwin/README.md

 # pinwin - stands for "Pin Windows"
 ### What?
-I always liked DeskPins application, very simple and intuitive, it allows you to make any 3rd party window, i.e. that of another application, [top most](https://msdn.microsoft.com/en-us/library/system.windows.window.topmost%28v=vs.110%29.aspx) (also known as "always-on-top"), and it will appear on top of other windows at all times, until DeskPins is closed.
+I always liked [DeskPins](http://efotinis.neocities.org/deskpins/index.html) windows application, written by [Elias Fotinis](http://efotinis.neocities.org/about.html) - very simple and intuitive, it allows you to make any 3rd party window, i.e. that of another application, [top most](https://msdn.microsoft.com/en-us/library/system.windows.window.topmost%28v=vs.110%29.aspx) (also known as "always-on-top"), and it will appear on top of other windows at all times, until DeskPins is closed.
 Below is a screenshot of how it works, self-explanatory:

 ![DeskPins in action](http://i.imgur.com/Y65spks.png)

 [Link for DeskPins direct download](https://drive.google.com/file/d/0BzOSyp06l5JwMVNXYkFMQXNMUTQ/view?usp=sharing) is provided here for your convenience (no ads, using Google Drive).

+DeskPins was written in C++ and [its source code recently made public](https://bitbucket.org/efotinis/deskpins) (thank you, Elias).

 ### Why?
 If you look at the attached readme file, the original software is not meant to work on Windows Vista and above.
 However, it kept working all the way until Windows 7, but then unfortunately, stopped working on Windows 8 and higher.